twolodzko/extraDistr/cran-comments.md

 This update fixes bugs preventing code from compiling on RedHat linux.
-The reason for this issue is a mistery for me, but it was easy to fix.
 I'm providing the update so the code compiles on any platform.

 Moreover minor changes in documentation were made, interface for *prop distribution functions was changed and additional possibility for sampling from categorical distribution was added.